 - Hot flashes go skipping hand-in-hand with stress and anxiety, according to a six-year study in Menopause.
 In the study, the most stressed women were five times (I repeat, five times!) more likely than normally stressed ones to report hot flashes.
 Try meditation and/or yoga.

 - Herbal remedies such as black cohosh, red clover, phytoestrogens, primrose oils, maca, and bee pollen extract are available.
-Many herbal supplement companies do not have very robust data.
+It is important to note that some herbal supplement companies do not have very robust data on the effectiveness of herbal supplements.
+North American Menopause Society states, “No over-the-counter dietary supplement or herbal remedy has been found to be effective on menopause symptoms.
+Some supplements have estrogen properties, and some can cause clotting abnormalities or other side effects.
 Do not use any supplements without the approval first of your Menopause Specialist.
-(Remifemin was mentioned by the Oncologist from Yale in my blog on menopause and cancer.)

-- Studies show that a low vegan diet with a 1/2 cup of soybeans a day can diminish or hot flashes.
-Learn more here: MENOPAUSE MONDAYS® HOT News Flash: Can Eating a Vegan Diet Diminish Your Hot Flashes?
+- Studies show that a low vegan diet with a 1/2 cup of soybeans a day can diminish hot flashes.
+Learn more here: MENOPAUSE MONDAYS® Blog: Can Eating a Vegan Diet Diminish Your Hot Flashes?

-If you feel like you’re sweating in your own private sauna, do something about those pesky menopause symptoms!
+If you’re sweating in your private sauna, do something about those pesky menopause symptoms!
 Hot flashes may feel like an unstoppable force of nature, but if you make some simple lifestyle switches, chart your symptoms, and reach out to a good Menopause Specialist for the help you deserve, you can chill out those hot flashes in no time!

 Suffering in silence is OUT!
 Reaching out is IN!